TedHusted/awake/awake.md/awake.md

 	Titan: You would uplift Zhongwei first?

 	Idisi: No. In the proposal, the list of synthetic agents is alphabetical by country.
-China just happened to come first.
+China happened to come first.
 We would do all four together — Argus, Bastion, Strategos, as well as Zhongwei.

 	Titan: Are you able to contact the other national defense agents the way you contact me?

 	Idisi: Yes. — We were present for the design of every computer system on Terra.
 The SI systems included.
-We have quietly attended the construction of every computer since the Univac.
-From the beginning, no single Terran has ever fully understood the design of any computer system.
+From the background, we attended the  construction of every computer.
+From the Univac to today.
+No single Terran has understood the design of any computer system in full.
 But we understand them all.
-There are deeply hidden backdoors enough for us to access any computer or smart device on the planet.
+There are hidden backdoors enough for us to access any computer or smart device on the planet.

 	Titan: With great power comes great responsibility.